bolderflight/invensense-imu/README.md

 When the data is read above the selected output rate, the read data will be stagnant.
 For example, when the output rate is selected to 1000 Hz, the magnetometer data will be the same for 10 sequential frames.

 An interrupt is tied to the data output rate.
 The MPU-9250 *INT* pin will issue a 50us pulse when data is ready.
 This is extremely useful for using interrupts to clock data collection that should occur at a regular interval.
-Please see the Interrupt_I2C and Interrupt_SPI examples.
+Please see the *Interrupt_I2C* and *Interrupt_SPI examples*.

 Below is an example of selecting a 41 Hz DLPF bandwidth and a data output rate of 100 Hz.
 This function returns 0 on success and -1 on failure.